What do we do for Bible studies the rest of the year?

 - Praying the Scriptures with His Mercy is New

-- Online Bible studies from Time Warp Wife
+- Online Bible studies from Time Warp Wife.
+My tween girls really love these!

 - Monthly Scripture writing plans from Sweet Blessings.
-I do these daily.
+I do these daily, usually right before bed.

 - Hymn Study with Ambleside Online